Art Collections and Galleries:

 Lawrence Street Gallery Ferndale Mi.

-2006: Our Town Art Exhibit Community House Birmingham Mi.
+2006: Our Town Community House Birmingham Mi.

-2005: Canton Fine Art Exhibition Canton Mi. honorable mention
+2005: Canton Fine Art Exhibition Canton Mi.

-Our Town Art Exhibit Community House Birmingham Mi. juror award prize
+Our Town Art Exhibit Birmingham Mi.

 2004: Northville Art Show Northville Mi.